NCH Homeopathic Service Awards

 How to Submit a Nomination

-- Statement about why nominee should receive the award and examples of contributions/service to support their nomination.
+- Statement about why nominee should receive an award and supporting contribution/service examples

 The Henry N. Williams Professional Service Award honors a homeopathic professional who has demonstrated service, leadership, and dedication to the homeopathic community.
 This could be in the form of clinical work, education, research, organizational leadership, or in the political arena.

-This award honors a person who, or organization which, has demonstrated unusual devotion to the practice and promotion of homeopathic treatment in any of these ways:
+This award honors a person who, or organization that, has demonstrated unusual devotion to the practice and promotion of homeopathic treatment in any of these ways: